-Demi Lovato Looks “Not Happy” After Returning From Dubai Tour
+Demi Lovato Looks ‘Not Happy’ After Returning From Dubai Tour

 — i'mCruelLeaYours (@imCruelLeaYours) February 1, 2017

 It is unclear when Lovato wanted to move into the new house or whether she wanted to put it back into the market sometime soon.
 The fact that she had also not moved in means she was staying at one of her other properties.
-Luckily this means that she will not be homeless and it also gives her a chance to have the affected house analyzed and the necessary repairs made.
+Luckily, this means that she will not be homeless, and it also gives her a chance to have the affected house analyzed and the necessary repairs made.
 In the meantime, the artist has been quite busy traveling the world and doing what she does best.

 [Featured Image by Emma McIntyre/Getty Images]